turbobadger/hybrid-engine-dns/README.md

-# turboDNS
+# hybrid-engine-dns

-Private WIP: a clean, reproducible, and privacy‑focused home lab DNS stack using Docker and BIND9/Unbound.
+Private WIP: a clean, reproducible, and privacy‑focused home lab DNS stack using Docker with BIND9, Unbound, and Pi-hole.

 Goals
 - Professional structure and automation from day one
 - Strong defaults for privacy and security
 - Reproducible Docker-based deployment for home networks
+- Support for a private subdomain zone for internal services

 Images used
 - ubuntu/bind9:9.18-22.04
 - bind9:9.18-22.04
+- pihole/pihole (version TBD)

 Status
 - This repository starts private while building.
 Once stabilized and documented, it will be made public.

 Quick start (placeholder)
 - Coming soon.
-This will include Docker Compose and configuration examples for BIND9 and Unbound.
+This will include Docker Compose and configuration examples for BIND9, Unbound, and Pi-hole.

 Development
 - CI runs: